ARM-software/ACI-GetStarted/GPR/README.md

 The [White-Paper Arm Custom Instructions: Enabling Innovation and Greater Flexibility on Arm](https://armkeil.blob.core.windows.net/developer/Files/pdf/white-paper/arm-custom-instructions-wp.pdf) uses this example and shows a reduction of the execution time from 25 cycles to just 1 cycle using ACI.

+In the chip design, the functional verification of hardware logic—especially newly added ACI instructions—relies on dedicated **test benches**.
+These test benches use C-based test cases tailored for specific functionalities.

+To facilitate development and validation of ACI-related firmware alongside hardware development, we provide a software environment in the **test** folder that allows direct execution of test bench test cases.

+> [!CAUTION]
+>
+> It is important to note that **FVP is not a cycle-accurate simulation model**.
+While `__cycleof__()` relies on system hardware counters such as SysTick or PMU for cycle measurement, these counters themselves are software-simulated in FVP and do not guarantee cycle accuracy.
+Therefore, the performance measurements obtained during simulation should be considered only as **rough estimates** rather than definitive benchmarks.

 ## Steps to Custom Instruction

 The following steps describe how to implement the `popc_u32` function as custom instruction.
 Each step is explained in more detail and in a related directory.